shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-2013-emacsy.md

 become a text editor because there is already a great Emacsy text
 editor: Emacs.
-I'd like to use this post to address some features and implementation details that I'm personally excited about: how to do online help; going beyond Emacs to do job control; and some comments on whether Emacsy's "shell" ought to be special.
+I'd like to use this post to address some features and implementation details that I'm personally excited about: how to do online help, going beyond Emacs to do job control, and some comments on whether Emacsy's "shell" ought to be special.

 The [GSoC proposal has many